-Once again, the latest ISI Inspection Report (January 2016) highlighted pastoral care as a strength that underpins the school:
+Once again, our latest ISI Inspection Report highlighted pastoral care as a strength that underpins the school:

 “Relationships between pupils and staff, and amongst pupils themselves, are excellent.”

 “Leadership strongly promotes values that encourage respect for others.”

 “The school is very sensitive to the needs of individual pupils.”

 “The moral development of pupils is excellent.
 Pupils in all year groups have a keen sense of right and wrong and understand the need for rules.”

 Pastorial Care in action

 Pupils belong to a form group where their Form Teacher is the first point of advice and support and sees them twice a day.
 There is also an Assistant Tutor, Year Tutor, School Counsellor and School Nurses all overseen by the Deputy Head.